alaelson/planets/README.md

-# Demo session of Git
+# Release Candidate session of Git

-For this Git session we will have the help of Wolfman and Dracula.
+For this Git session we will not have the help of Wolfman and Dracula.

-Dracula and Wolfman are going to do their first projetc on Git.
+Dracula and Wolfman are going to Mars to fight.